alexcoy06/Data-Science/README.md

 - **Project4:** The task involves performing a basic data analysis of Netflix to familiarize myself with `Streamlit` and the utilization of custom `modules`.
   - The Jupyter notebook for Project 4 can be found in the `notebooks` folder.
 - **Project5:** The task aimed to determine the marketing focus for the ICE online store, which sells video games globally.
+- **Project6:** Tasked to analyze data to uncover insights that optimize ride-sharing services in Chicago by understanding passenger preferences and external factors.
+  - Practiced using SQL to organize data and perform group-by operations.
+  - Used the request module to parse data from a web source.

 ## Deployment